pslusarz/bringback-form/README.md

 #Describe your bringback
 ==============

 Please help collectors preserve history for the future generations by sharing some details of your war trophy.
 All your answers are optional.
+If you do not feel comfortable discussing something, just skip over to the next question.
 This document may be on public display with the collection and it will accompany the trophy if it changes ownership.

 ###Description (ie. P38 9mm Pistol):```________________```
 ###Serial number: ```_______________________________```